faruqneo/GreenApex/README.md

 }
 ```

-Get all the departments
+3.Get all the departments
 GET `/department`

-Delete a department
+4.Delete a department
 Delete `/department`
 Request
 ```
 {